-Correct Kossel calibration is crucial succesful prints.
+Correct Kossel calibration is crucial for succesful 3D printing.

 Printed parts tend to bend or even do not stick to the build plate without it.